 While this report is primarily a data report, general discussion points are provided for each of the main areas of this monitoring program.
-Results are discussed in the context of the monitoring program objectives, however they should be interpreted with caution as they represent ongoing analyses.
+Results are discussed in the context of the monitoring program objectives; however they should be interpreted with caution as they represent ongoing analyses.
 While this monitoring program has contributed significant knowledge pertaining to larval and juvenile White Sturgeon ecology and the overall success of the Conservation Aquaculture Program, additional years of data are required to assess trends and answer the management questions of this program.

-4.1 Yolk Sac Larval Assessment
+4.1 Larval Assessment

 For White Sturgeon throughout their range, it has generally been observed that the spawning period is protracted and occurs in the late spring and early summer months (May through early August) with specific timing dependent on environmental cues (e.g., temperature, flows; Parsley and Beckman 1994).
-Based on developmental stages of collected volk-sac larvae, spawning was estimated to have occurred in late June downstream of Waneta and mid-July downstream of Kinnaird in 2016.
-At Waneta, the number of days between when spawning started and ended was small in 2016 (21) and was limited to the month of June.
-This was slightly longer than 2015 (7 days) and both years are quite different from previous years where spawning has been detected through June and July.
-The abbreviated spawning at this location could be attributed to warm water in both years where temperatures exceeded 18°C by mid-July.
+Based on developmental stages of collected yolk-sac larvae, spawning was estimated to have occurred over a 3 week period in mid-June to early July downstream of Waneta and over only a few days in mid-July downstream of ALH and Kinnaird in 2017.
+Importantly, developmental staging of both embryos and larvae is important when estimating spawning time as events can be missed solely through the staging of embryos.
 All of the estimated spawning days occurred after freshet flows had peaked which is consistent with the timing of spawning since 1993 in the LCR, where the majority of events have been on the descending limb of the hydrograph and at water temperatures above 14°C.

-In 2016, larvae were again collected within the vicinity of Kinnaird, which has now had spawning documented annually since 2007 and is an area that requires additional monitoring to further describe where spawning may be occurring (Fisheries and Oceans 2014).
-Despite annual monitoring since 2007, the exact location of the spawning area (egg deposition and larval hiding habitat) remains unknown and is the focus of this component of the program.
-Since 2013 (BC Hydro 2016a; BC Hydro 2016b, BC Hydro 2016c), extensive sampling with drift nets has been conducted in an attempt to narrow down the location where larvae are dispersing from (Figure 7).
-Despite a significant amount of sampling effort, larvae have been collected throughout the 8 km stretch of river with no clear indication of where spawning is occuring.
-While egg mats can be used once the main areas of egg deposition have been identified. drift nets will remain the primarily method of collection when attempting to assign a general location where spawning may be occurring.
-Once geographical boundaries of the spawning location can be described, a monitoring program that includes the use of egg mats should be developed consistent with work being done at other spawning locations (e.g., Waneta, Golder 2013; or Revelstoke, AMEC 2014).
+In 2017, larvae were again collected within the vicinity of Kinnaird, which has now had spawning documented annually since 2007 and is an area that requires additional monitoring to further describe where spawning may be occurring (Fisheries and Oceans 2014).
+Despite annual monitoring since 2007, the exact location of the spawning area (embryo deposition and larval hiding habitat) remains unknown and is the focus of this component of the program.
+Since 2013 (BC Hydro 2016a; BC Hydro 2016b, BC Hydro 2016c), extensive sampling with drift nets has been conducted in an attempt to narrow down the location where larvae are dispersing from (Figure 6).